mauri870/curriculum-vitae/README.md

 ### CV

-Hi, this is my cv and you can build a pdf running the following command:
+Hi, this is my cv.
+You can build a pdf running the following command:

 ```bash
 sudo apt update && sudo apt install texlive-xetex